JulianBierbaum/fastapi_showcase/README.md

 # APIRouter()

 When building **larger applications** where the API is split across multiple files, **APIRouter** is a useful tool for **structuring** your application.
 It allows you to organize routes into **separate modules**(users, items, ...), with each module handling a specific feature or resource.
 Additionally, by using APIRouter, you can define a **prefix** for routes, making it easier to manage and group related paths without repeating common URL segments.
-For an example program see APIRouter.py.
+For an example file structure with programs view the exampleAPIRouter Folder.

 # Setup for FastApi